-At closing, the trustee will open a bank account with SAN on the issuer's behalf (the treasury account).
-This account will hold the reserve fund, all the collections made during the three months before a note payment date, and any other amounts in connection with the mortgage loans and unsecured loans.
-The treasury account will have a guaranteed contractual interest rate of three-month EURIBOR.
+At closing, the trustee opened a bank account with SAN on the issuer's behalf (the treasury account).
+This account holds the reserve fund, all the collections made during the three months before a note payment date, and any other amounts in connection with the mortgage loans and unsecured loans.
+The treasury account has a guaranteed contractual interest rate of three-month EURIBOR.